-The conversion from a state maintained school to an academy trust involved the transfer of identifiable assets and liabilities and the operation of the school for £nil consideration.
+The conversion of two schools from a state maintained school to an academy Trust involved the transfer of identifiable assets and liabilities and the operation of the schools for £nil consideration.
 The substance of the transfer is that of a gift and it has been accounted for on that basis as set out below.
-The assets and liabilities transferred on conversion from St Robert's Catholic Primary School to the academy trust have been valued at their fair value.
+The assets and liabilities transferred on conversion from St John Fisher Catholic High School and St Joseph's Catholic Primary School, Tadcaster, to the academy Trust have been valued at their fair value.
 The fair value has been derived based on that of equivalent items.
 The amounts have been recognised under the appropriate balance sheet categories, with a corresponding amount recognised in Charitable activities - transfer from local authority on conversion in the Statement of Financial Activities and analysed under unrestricted funds, restricted general funds and restricted fixed asset funds.
-Further details of the transaction are set out in note 26.
+Further details of the transactions are set out in note 26.